-Below you will find descriptions of labs that we are featuring
+Below you will find descriptions of labs that we featured

 in the 2013 Mini-Medical School

 Williams Laboratory – Design, development and optimization of medical imaging technologies

 Mark Williams, PhD., Associate Professor, Departments of Radiology & Medical Imaging, Biomedical Engineering & Physics.

 We will show participants a breast-imaging project involving a new dual modality breast scanner that acquires 3-dimensional mammograms and 3-dimensional maps of imaging tracers within the breast in quick sequence.
 We are conducting studies to determine the added value of the fused structural (3-D mammogram) and functional (3-D tracer map) images for detecting and characterizing breast lesions compared to current breast imaging techniques.